UWM-Libraries/libStats/README.txt

 		With cursor in "LibStats_report_batch.R" file, hit Ctrl+Shift+Return (This will run the reporting code)
 		Check that new report files were added to the designated output folder

+	Generate an individual report
+		Open RStudio software
+		Open "LibStats_report_???.Rmd" file
+			(??? = ARCLstats, dept, library, person, RHD, stories, welcome)

+		Use dropdown next to "Knit" button above code window and select "Knit with Parameters..."
+		Select file path, dates, and relevant department/person Click "Knit"

+		Note: this saves the report next to the code files and names the report the same as the .Rmd file name.